-- In 0.29, most uniques will be purged from the Tomb.
+- In 0.29, most uniques were removed from the Tomb.

 - In 0.25, death curses were reworked and simplified, now having only 4 total effects.

 - In 0.23, the trap rework dramatically effected the Tomb.
-Most notably, Zot taps became visible, but the new dispersal traps made standing on stairs a lot more difficult.
+Most notably, Zot traps became visible, but the new dispersal traps made standing on stairs a lot more difficult.